-No person shall be entitled to a standby supply of electricity from the Service Provider for any premises having a separate source of electricity supply except with the written consent of the Director and subject to such terms and conditions as may be laid down by the Director.
+No person shall be entitled to a standby supply of electricity from the municipality for any premises having a separate source of electricity supply except with the written consent of the municipality and subject to such terms and conditions as may be laid down by the municipality.

-39. Consumer's electricity generation equipment
+39. Consumer's emergency standby supply equipment

-- (1) No electricity generation equipment provided by a consumer in terms of any Regulations or for his own operational requirements shall be connected to any installation without the prior written consent of the Director. - (2) Application for such consent shall be made in writing and shall include a full specification of the equipment and a wiring diagram. - (3) The electricity generation equipment shall be so designed and installed that it is impossible for the Service Provider's supply mains to be energized by means of a back-feed from such equipment. - (4) The position of the installed generating equipment shall not interfere with the supply mains the generating equipment must be installed entirely on the consumer's premises. - (5) The consumer shall be responsible for providing and installing all such protective equipment and for obtaining a Certificate of Compliance issued in terms of the Regulations for the work carried out. - (6) Where by special agreement with the Service Provider, the consumer's electricity generation equipment is permitted to be electrically coupled to, and run in parallel with the Service Provider's supply mains, the consumer shall be responsible for providing, installing and maintaining all the necessary synchronizing and protective equipment required for such safe parallel operation, to the satisfaction of the Director. - (7) Under normal operating conditions, any export of surplus energy from the consumer to the Service Provider's network shall be subject to special agreement with the Service Provider. - (8) In the event of a general power failure on the service provider's network protection equipment shall be installed by the consumer, subject to the Director's approval, so as to ensure that the consumer's installation is isolated from the Service Providers network until normal operating conditions are restored.
+- (1) No emergency standby equipment provided by a consumer in terms of any Regulations or for his own operational requirements shall be connected to any installation without the prior written consent of the municipality.
+Application for such consent shall be made in writing and shall include a full specification of the equipment and a wiring diagram.
+The standby equipment shall be so designed and installed that it is impossible for the municipality's supply mains to be energized by means of a backfeed from such equipment.
+The consumer shall be responsible for providing and installing all such protective equipment. - (2) Where by special agreement with the municipality, the consumer electricity generation equipment is permitted to be electrically coupled to, and run in parallel with the municipality's supply

+- mains, the consumer shall be responsible for providing, installing and maintaining all the necessary synchronizing and protective equipment required for such safe parallel operation, to the satisfaction of the municipality. - (3) Under normal operating conditions, any export of surplus energy from the consumer to the municipality's network shall be subject to special agreement with the municipality. - (4) In the event of a general power failure on the municipality's network protection equipment shall be installed by the consumer, subject to the municipality's approval, so as to ensure that the consumer's installation is isolated from the municipality's network until normal operating conditions are restored.
 The cost of any specialized metering equipment will be for the consumer's account.

-40. Technical standards
+40. Technical Standards

-The Director may from time to time issue Technical Standards detailing the requirements of the Service Provider regarding matters not specifically covered in the Regulations or this by-law but which are necessary for the safe, efficient operation and management of the supply of electricity.
+The municipality may from time to time issue Technical Standards detailing the requirements of the municipality regarding matters not specifically covered in the Regulations or this by-law but which are necessary for the safe, efficient operation and management of the supply of electricity.

-Chapter 3 Responsibilities of consumers
+Chapter 2 Responsibilities of consumers